-CAR evaluations of Servicing Carrier's Special Investigative Units will be based on their performance in accordance with the following guidelines:
+CAR evaluations of SC's SIU will be based on its performance in accordance with the following guidelines:

-- 1. Each Servicing Carrier is required by Article IV of the Plan of Operation to maintain a Special Investigative Unit to investigate suspicious claims for the purpose of eliminating fraud.
-A Special Investigative Unit shall be staffed by experienced salaried employees who are adequately trained in the recognition and investigation of insurance fraud.
-An SIU must have at least one full time employee whose responsibility is principally directed towards the recognition and investigation of fraud.
-The work of a Special Investigative Unit may be supplemented by closely supervised independent adjusters or investigators. - 2.
-Each Servicing Carrier shall ensure that all automobile insurance claims, where there is a suspicion of fraud, are referred promptly to its Special Investigative Unit. - 3.
-Each Servicing Carrier SIU shall maintain a log of cases referred to it containing at least the following information: - Date of Referral
+- 1. Each SC is required by Article IV of the Plan of Operation to maintain a SIU to investigate suspicious claims for the purpose of eliminating fraud.
+A SIU shall be staffed by experienced salaried employees who are adequately trained in the recognition and investigation of insurance fraud.
+A SIU must have at least one full time employee whose responsibility is principally directed towards the recognition and investigation of fraud.
+The work of a SIU may be supplemented by closely supervised independent adjusters or investigators. - 2.
+Each SC shall ensure that all motor vehicle insurance claims, where there is a suspicion of fraud, are referred promptly to its SIU.